Category

 7. Follow-up and reporting

-During a fire emergency, your company’s safety leadership needs to be communicating and tracking progress in real-time.
+During a fire emergency, your company’s safety leadership needs to communicate and track real-time progress.
 Surveys are an easy way to get status updates from your employees.
-The assistant fire marshal can simply send out a survey asking for a status update and monitor responses in real-time to see who’s safe.
+The assistant fire marshal can send a survey asking for a status update and monitor responses to see who’s safe.
 Most importantly, the assistant fire marshal can see who hasn’t responded and direct resources to assist those in need.

-The biggest challenge you will face is getting reports from people who aren’t in the office.
-There’s inevitably going to be someone out sick or on vacation.
-These people obviously won’t be at the rally point, so you may start to wonder whether they made it out of the office safely.
+The biggest challenge is getting reports from people who aren’t in the office.
+Someone will inevitably be out sick or on vacation.
+These people obviously won’t be at the rally point, so you may wonder whether they safely made it out of the office.

 If you have a large organization, event pages help keep everyone updated with real-time info.
-This will offer employees a web link they can check for real-time updates.
+You can provide employees with a web link where they can check for updates.

 While you likely learned at some point during your childhood to “stop, drop, and roll” if you are on fire, there are other actions you and your employees should take if a fire begins to spread in your office.